 Exposures

-Diseases related to chemical exposure can take years to manifest after the initial exposure.
+Medical research confirms that diseases related to chemical exposure can take years to manifest after the initial exposure.

 Jessica Sweet